Aircraft Finder

 • New paint scheduled for April 2026

-• Garmin upgrades: GPS-400W GPS system, GMX-200 MFD, GDL-69 XM satellite radio datalink receiver
+• Garmin upgrades: GPS-400W GPS system, GMX-200 MFD, GDL-69 XM Satellite Radio Datalink Receiver

-• Avance L3 Wi-Fi installed, high-speed internet
+• Avance L3 Wi-Fi and high-speed broadband internet

-• Located in Boca Raton, Florida
+• Located in Boca Raton, FL; offered by 5x5 Trading

 About this Model